shapeIndexComunicaExperiment/analysis/README.md

 `./artefact/http_req_exec_time_relation` contains plots of the relation between HTTP request and the query execution time compared to the state-of-the-art approach, type index with LDP.
 The file `./stats.json` presents some statistics about the curve of the plot.

+### `./artefact/continuous_performance`
+`./artefact/continuous_performance` contains plot of the continuous performance of the results.
+We measure the `dief@t` at various time, the time of to get the first results, the termination time, and the waiting time between results.

 ### `./artefact/query_containment_execution_time`
 `./artefact/query_containment_execution_time` contains tables of the execution time of the query-shape containment algorithm in relation to different sets of shapes.